open-gpdb/gpdb/gpdb-doc/markdown/install_guide/migrate-linux.html.md

 ## <a id="methods"></a>Upgrade Methods

-The following methods are the currently supported options to perform a major version upgrade from EL 7 to EL 8 with Greenplum Database.
+The following methods are the currently supported options to perform a major version upgrade from EL 7 to EL 8 or EL 9 with Greenplum Database.

-- Using Greenplum Copy Utility to copy from Greenplum on EL 7 to a separate Greenplum on EL 8.
+- Using Greenplum Copy Utility to copy from Greenplum on EL 7 to a separate Greenplum on EL 8 or EL 9.
-- Using Greenplum Backup and Restore to restore a backup taken from Greenplum on EL 7 to a separate Greenplum on EL 8.
+- Using Greenplum Backup and Restore to restore a backup taken from Greenplum on EL 7 to a separate Greenplum on EL 8 or EL 9.
-- Using operating system vendor supported utilities, such as `leapp` to perform an in-place, simultaneous upgrade of EL 7 to EL 8 for all Greenplum hosts in a cluster then following the required post upgrade steps.
+- Using operating system vendor supported utilities, such as `leapp` to perform an in-place, simultaneous upgrade of EL 7 to EL 8 or EL 9 for all Greenplum hosts in a cluster then following the required post upgrade steps.

-> *Note* Greenplum does not support a rolling upgrade, such that some Greenplum Segment Hosts are operating with EL 7 and others with EL 8.
+> **Note** Greenplum does not support a rolling upgrade, such that some Greenplum Segment Hosts are operating with EL 7 and others with EL 8 or EL 9.
 All Segment Hosts must be upgraded together or otherwise before Greenplum is started and workload continued after an upgrade.

 ### <a id="gpcopy"></a>Greenplum Copy Utility

 The [Greenplum Copy Utility](https://docs.vmware.com/en/VMware-Greenplum-Data-Copy-Utility/index.html) is a utility for transferring data between databases in different Greenplum Database systems.

-This utility is compatible with the Greenplum Database cluster from the source and destination running on different operating systems, including EL 7 to EL 8.
+This utility is compatible with the Greenplum Database cluster from the source and destination running on different operating systems, including EL 7 to EL 8 or EL 9.
 The `glibc` changes are not relevant for this migration method because the data is rewritten on copy to the target cluster, which addresses any locale sorting changes.
 However, since Greenplum Copy enables the option `-parallelize-leaf-partitions` by default, which copies the leaf partition tables of a partitioned table in parallel, it may lead to data being copied to an incorrect partition caused by the `glibc` changes.
 You must disable this option so that the table is copied as one single table based on the root partition table.

 As part of the overall process of this upgrade method, you:

-- Create a new Greenplum cluster using EL 8 with no data.
+- Create a new Greenplum cluster using EL 8 or EL 9 with no data.
 - Address any [Operating System Configuration Differences](#os_config).
-- Use `gpcopy` to migrate data from the source Greenplum cluster on EL 7 to the destination Greenplum cluster on EL 8.
+- Use `gpcopy` to migrate data from the source Greenplum cluster on EL 7 to the destination Greenplum cluster on EL 8 or EL 9.
 You must disable the option `-parallelize-leaf-partitions` to ensure that partitioned tables are copied as one single table based on the root partition.
 - Remove the source Greenplum cluster from the EL 7 systems.

 The advantages of this method are optimized performance, migration issues not impacting the source cluster, and that it does not require table locks.
 The disadvantage of this method is that it requires two separate Greenplum clusters during the migration.